michaelh-sc/suttamap/README.md

 All of these need to be checked rigorously before being treated as absolutely correct (it will not be correct).
 This is alpha, unuseable in production and data structures may change.
 Once everything is checked, the warnings will be removed from the _comment keys in json files.

-Inside the data/ folder is for Digha Nikaya, Majhima Nikaya, Samyutta Nikaya and Anguttara Nikaya:
+Inside the data/ folder is for Digha Nikaya, Majhima Nikaya, Samyutta Nikaya and Anguttara Nikaya, Dhammapada, Suttanipata, Itivuttaka, Therigatha, Theragata and Udana:
   - speakers/ Identification of speakers of anything in double-quotes in data/speakers single segment per speaker of each matching bilara's format.
   - speakers_locations: speech expressed as ranges, as well as:
       - Identification of other people present or mentioned